goto-bus-stop/api-v1/README.md

    pass an object with ReCaptcha options.
 The only available option is `secret`, which is the ReCaptcha secret obtained from the "Server-side integration" panel on your [ReCaptcha site admin page][recaptcha].
+ - `cookieSecure` - If true, session cookies will only be sent over HTTPS.
+Default false.

 ```js
 import express from 'express';